chrissavage2300/Thermocouple-Test-Board/README.md

 In testing Ive found it to be within +/-1C°.
 I could max out the PGA and use 8x mode, but 4x gives me roughly 1.5 codes per degree C. I tested this circuit both at boiling water (as close as I can get it) and freezing water.
 Freezing water is easy, I used an insulated bottle and tried to crush up ice as best as I can.
 Boiling water is a bit different as I had to move my kettle into the same room, and it doesnt stay boiling either, so measurements had to be quick.

+This code is currently being tested on a dspic33.
+Anything that has I2C will work, as long as you have a library to do so.

 ![schematic](https://github.com/chrissavage2300/Thermocouple-Test-Board/assets/24416184/8acd59b6-994e-437b-89c1-85277e2db2ee)

 ![Board](https://github.com/chrissavage2300/Thermocouple-Test-Board/blob/main/board.png?raw=true)